FRR section 26 – Restructures of administrative arrangements

 Transfer of assets and/or liabilities

 Transfers of assets and/or liabilities for no consideration to a wholly-owned Commonwealth entity, must be recognised by the transferee as a contribution by owners when, and only when, it satisfies the definition of contributions by owners in AASB Interpretation 1038 Contributions by Owners Made to Wholly-Owned Public Sector Entities.
-For more information, see RMG-123 Deeming or designating transfers of assets and liabilities as 'contributions by owners' (equity).
+For more information, see RMG-123 Designating transfers of assets and liabilities as 'contributions by owners' (equity).

 For not-for-profit entities, where an asset is acquired at no cost or nominal cost, the cost is its fair value as at the date of acquisition.